You are currently viewing Direct Taxes and the Government

 What are the advantages of direct taxes for the government?

 Like every tax system, direct taxes have several advantages.
 However, the advantages are not universal since what is an advantage in one country may be a disadvantage in another country.
 Direct tax advantages are specific to a country from a government perspective.
-The following are some of the advantages of direct taxes:
+The following are some advantages of direct taxes:

 a.
 Equitable distribution of wealth